Skip to content

 Storage is pluggable.
 A StoragePort protocol defines the interface.
 SqliteAdapter and PostgresAdapter are drop-in implementations.
 Switching is a single env var change (STORAGE_BACKEND=postgres).
 Both adapters also implement vector similarity search — Python cosine in SQLite, pgvector HNSW in Postgres.

-Three-tier memory pipeline.
+Two-tier memory pipeline.
 Facts stated in conversation are extracted within seconds (post-message mini-model pass).
-Sessions are summarised ~30 minutes after going quiet (session-close mini-model pass).
-A nightly Reflection Engine distils the full history into a narrative profile, intentions, and behavioral learnings.
-All tiers feed the same user_facts and notes tables — the agent always has the freshest possible context.
+A nightly Reflection Engine then distils the full history into a narrative profile, intentions, behavioral learnings, and topic-cluster Summary: <topic> notes.
+Both tiers feed the same user_facts and notes tables — the agent always has the freshest possible context.
 Before each agent run, up to three semantic retrieval layers (notes, summaries, saved articles) inject relevant context into the user turn, sharing a 1,000-token budget with XML tagging so the model can distinguish retrieved memory from instructions.

 Background loops run inside FastAPI lifespan.
 The reminder loop, daily briefing, scheduled tasks loop, alert loop, and nightly reflection are asyncio tasks started on startup and cancelled on shutdown — no separate workers or queues.